 Let's take a closer look at that all-in-one printer you purchased.
 The printer can also be used for personal printing, and the IRS categorizes these types of property as listed property.
 They are on a list because they can be used either for personal or business purposes.
 The IRS requires a higher degree of proof of business use.

-At the end of the year, you should be able to show the percentage use for business and then assign that percentage to costs.
+At the end of the year, you should be able to show the percentage used for business and then assign that percentage to costs.
 For example, if you find that you have used the printer 60% of the time for business, you can take 60% of the costs as a business deduction.
 As a reminder, if you have the property at your business location (not your home office), you don't have to keep a log.
 All use at a business location is assumed to be for business purposes.

 Using Account Statements

-Let's say you lost the credit card slip or you don't have the cancelled check for that printer purchase.
+Let's say you lost the credit card slip or you don't have the canceled check for that printer purchase.
 You can use a bank statement or credit card statement to prove a business purchase but you will also need additional verification, from an appointment book, calendar, or day planner.

 There is No Such Thing as Too Much Proof